aragon/aragon-wiki/docs/network/aragon_network_token.md

 More information about the use of ANT and ANJ in Aragon Court can be found in the [Aragon Network whitepaper](https://github.com/aragon/whitepaper).

-### Aragon Chain

-In a [blog post announcing Aragon Chain](https://blog.aragon.one/aragon-chain/), a Proof-of-Stake blockchain built for the Aragon community, the Aragon One team has proposed that ANT could be deposited into a bonding curve to mint Aragon Chain (ARA) tokens.
-These tokens would be required to stake and become a validator for the Aragon Chain.
-With [AGP-106](https://github.com/aragon/AGPs/blob/master/AGPs/AGP-106.md) approved in Aragon Network Vote #4, the blockchain development company ChainSafe is now the team responsible for putting the Aragon Chain plan into action.

-ChainSafe published the first [public specification](https://medium.com/chainsafe-systems/aragon-chain-spec-goes-public-b3b8ff99deb9) of Aragon Chain on January 17, 2020.

 ## Initial token distribution

 ANT was initially created and distributed as a result of a [public token sale](https://blog.aragon.org/announcing-the-aragon-network-token-sale-fe83fe36902c) that took place on [May 17, 2017](https://blog.aragon.org/final-token-sale-recap-1ac64ab7cfcd) - starting at Ethereum block 3,723,000 to be exact.
 Less than 100 blocks later, 275,000 ETH worth of ANT were sold.
 Added together with ANT sold in the pre-sale, ANT granted to the Aragon Institute (now the Aragon Association), and ANT granted to founders and early contributors, the total initial supply of ANT after the token sale is 39,609,523.80952380954 ANT.